 FLAT MOUNT REAR BRAKE

-Due to the lack of a rear pivot point and the introduction of the ‘P-Flex’ flex pivot, we have given the seat stays as much space as possible to act as a leaf spring.
+Due to the lack of a rear pivot point and the introduction of the P-FLEX pivot, we have given the seat stays as much space as possible to act as a leaf spring.
 To do that, we have equipped our NINETY-SIX with the smaller and less bulky flat mount rear brake.
-The brake is easier to adjust than the post mount brake and allows for a more straight-lines shape of the seat stays.
+The brake is easier to adjust than a post mount brake and allows a more straight-lined shape for the seat stays.

 TWO WATER BOTTLES

-To give the rider maximum control over the lockout function while offering the preferred paddle actuated dropper post, we have specced our NINETY-SIX with the super intuitive Twistlock lockout from Sram.
-A simple twist locks out the shock and the fork (model depending), while an easy to reach release button opens the suspension back up again.
+To give the rider maximum control over the lockout function while offering the preferred paddle actuated dropper post, we have specced our NINETY-SIX with the super intuitive Twistloc lockout from SRAM.
+A simple twist of the wrist locks out the shock and the fork (model depending), while an easy to reach release button opens the suspension back up again.
 Fast, simple and less cockpit clutter.